simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-academy-vs-tryhackme-what-is-best/index.en.md

 ### Topics and Skills

-HackTheBox Academy and TryHackMe cover a wide range of cybersecurity topics, but they differ in the level of depth and focus on certain areas.
+HackTheBox Academy and TryHackMe cover many cybersecurity topics, but they differ in the level of depth and focus on certain areas.
 HackTheBox Academy provides a more in-depth and specialized approach, with courses and labs that focus on specific areas such as penetration testing, forensics, and malware analysis.
 This makes it a good choice for learners who want to specialize in a particular area or advance their career in a specific field, particularly offensive security.

 On the other hand, TryHackMe covers a broad range of cybersecurity topics, making it ideal for learners who want to develop a general understanding of the field.
 It also covers IT-based topics, including Linux and networking, which can provide learners with a strong foundation in IT.
-Additionally, TryHackMe offers more comprehensive blue team and defensive security content.
+Also, TryHackMe offers more comprehensive blue team and defensive security content.

 ### Career Goals